timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 # The LRT solution space

-There are several key architectural patterns available to LRTs, which together encompass a large design space for alleviating the four identified problems above:
+There are several key architectural patterns available to LRTs, which together encompass a large design space for alleviating our four identified problems:

 *1. Managing duration with markets or rate limits*